ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 ## Configuration settings

-Data export is controlled through the `["plants.community_data_export"]` configuration section.
-The configuration settings includes a section for each of the three data types above, which can be used to provide a list of names of attributes to be exported for that data type:
+Data export is controlled through the `["plants.community_data_export"]` configuration section, which contains a separate setting for each of the three export data types above.
+Each setting accepts a list of attribute names to export for that data type:

-* `[]` - the default value of an empty list does not export any attributes.
+* `[]`: the default value of an empty list does not export any attributes.
 * `["attribute_a", "attribute_b"]`: the named attributes are exported.
 * `"ALL"`: This is a special keyword value that provides a shortcut to exporting all available attributes.

 Each data type has a number of mandatory indexing fields which will automatically be exported if any attributes are selected.
-These are shown in the sections below, but are the fields needed to index the data within the simulation, such as the cohort ID, cell ID, time etc.
+These are shown in the sections below, but are the fields needed to index the data within the simulation, such as the `cohort_id`, `cell_id`, `time`, `time_index`, etc.

 The default settings are shown below along with a short description of each setting: